© Stadt Halberstadt, Harz: Magische Gebirgswelt

 1. Schäferhof

 Old manor from the Thuringian period (5th century).
-Later used as a sheep farm.
-Stones from Altenburg were probably used for construction.
-Thoroughly restored after 1990.
+Later used as a shepherd's farm.
+Probably stones from Altenburg were used for construction.
+Fully restored after 1990.

 2. Schützenplatz

 On the meadow orchard stands the shooting house.
 The Langenstein shooting club was founded in 1817.
-Originally, shooting was done from the window of the shooting house onto the concrete base.
+Originally, shooting took place through the window of the shooting house at the concrete base.

 3. Waldhalle

 Here stood the forester's house.
 In the summer months, hikers could stop here.
-It was an additional source of income for the forester.
+For the forester, it was an additional source of income.
 The building had its own well.

 4. Langenstein Zwieberge Memorial

-In 1944, the Nazi regime planned to move weapons production under the Thekenberge.
-Prisoners from Buchenwald concentration camp were brought here for this purpose.
-The construction of the underground facility was never completed.
-About 6000 people died under inhumane conditions.
-The memorial was established in their memory.
+In 1944, the Nazi regime intended to move armament production to under the Thekenberge.
+Prisoners from Buchenwald concentration camp were brought here.
+The construction of the underground facility was not completed.
+About 6,000 people died due to the inhumane conditions.
+The memorial was built in their memory.

 5. Functional building of the memorial

-Seat of the memorial administration.
-Events are held in the building.
+Seat of the memorial's administration.
+Events take place in the building.
 An exhibition on the history of the Langenstein Zwieberge concentration camp can be visited.

-On the path of suffering of the prisoners, it goes to the Thekenberge.
+On the path of suffering of the prisoners, it leads to the Thekenberge.
 Prisoners built 13 km of tunnels in the mountain.
-Every day, they had to walk this path back and forth to work.
+Every day, prisoners had to walk this path to and from work.

 7. Fuchsklippe

 Sandstone formation in the Thekenberge.
-It may be an old cult site from which the starry sky was observed.
-The distinctive rock incision may be related to observing the sun's position.
+It could be an old cult site from which the starry sky was observed.
+The distinctive rock cut might be related to observing the position of the sun.

 8. The Glass Monk

-Ancient cult site of the early Germanic peoples – archaeological finds suggest this.
-In popular tradition, it was still commonly called Donarfelsen for a long time.
-According to legend, a monk and a nun sinned and were turned to stone as a result.
+Old cult site of the ancient Germans - archaeological finds suggest this.
+In popular tradition, it was long called Donarfelsen.
+According to legend, a monk and a nun sinned and were turned to stone.

 9. The Country House

-Former excursion inn, operated until 1991.
-Last used as a holiday camp.
+Former excursion guesthouse, which was operated until 1991.
+It was last used as a holiday camp.
 In 1944, the first prisoners for Langenstein Zwieberge were housed here.

-Halberstadt was a garrison town during the imperial era.
-This shooting range was built before World War I. Concrete elements in the forest indicate the shooting lanes.
-The facility was no longer used after World War I.
+Halberstadt was a garrison town in the imperial era.
+This shooting range was built before World War I. The concrete elements in the forest indicate the shooting lanes.
+After World War I, the facility was no longer used.

 Under the characteristic sandstone layers is also shell limestone.
-Limestone tends to karst.
-The Lost Water is a karst spring.
-The water flows under the southwest side of the Hoppelberg, emerges again here to the surface, flows about 500 m above ground, then disappears again near the country house.
+Limestone tends to karstify.
+Lost Water is a karst spring.
+The water flows under the southwestern side of Hoppelberg, emerges here, flows about 500 m above ground, then disappears again near the Country House.

 Tour waypoints